 Sanchez Oil & Gas Corporation

-On March 24, 2016, we filed a petition and request for injunctive relief in Harris County District Court on behalf of Sanchez Oil & Gas (SOG) and two related public companies (SPP and SN) against three former SOG employees and their new employer, Terra Energy Partners LLC.
-Among other things, the petition asserts that the former employees misappropriated SPP, SN, and SOG’s trade secret, confidential, and proprietary information by copying and taking thousands of files with them when they left SOG.
+On March 24, 2016, we filed a petition and request for injunctive relief in Harris County District Court, on behalf of Sanchez Oil & Gas (SOG) and two related public companies, Sanchez Energy Corporation (SN) and Sanchez Production Partners LP (SPP), against three former SOG employees and their new employer, Terra Energy Partners LLC.
+Among other things, the petition asserts that the former employees misappropriated SPP’s, SN’s, and SOG’s trade secret, confidential, and proprietary information by copying and taking thousands of files with them when they left SOG.
 The same day suit was filed, the court entered a temporary restraining order enjoining the defendants from using or disseminating any SPP, SN, or SOG information and requiring the defendants to return any taken information or storage devices back to SPP, SN, and SOG.
 Following an expedited forensic investigation and the Defendants’ return of numerous storage devices containing Sanchez information, the parties entered into an agreed temporary injunction and began the discovery process.
-Opposing counsel filed a mandamus petition in the court of appeals which was denied.
-Opposing counsel then filed a second mandamus petition in the Texas Supreme Court which the court declined to accept.
-The case is proceeding along to trial with a trial date of November 2018.
+Defendants filed a mandamus petition in the court of appeals, which was denied.
+Defendants then filed a second mandamus petition in the Texas Supreme Court, which the court declined to accept.
+The case returned to the trial court to proceed to trial.
+But in September 2018, defendants filed a motion to dismiss under the Texas Citizens Participation Act, asserting that plaintiffs’ case related to defendants’ exercise of certain constitutional rights.
+The trial court denied defendants’ motion and found that it had been brought solely for delay.
+Defendants then filed an interlocutory appeal, which has been fully briefed and is pending in the First Court of Appeals.

 Lonestar Inventions, L.P.